 Expose children to foods in the first year of life to possibly reduce risk of food allergy and eczema

 At 4-6 months of age, begin introducing age-appropriate first foods.

 Isolate foods and keep a food diary — introduce single-ingredient foods, no more than 1 new food every 3-5 days.

-** Begin with a small amount.
-If no reaction occurs, give increasing amounts over the 3-5 day period.
+Begin with a small amount.
+If no reaction occurs, give in gradually increasing amounts over the 3-5 day period.

-Recommendation are from the American Academy of Allergy, Asthma & Immunology.
+Recommendations are from the American Academy of Allergy, Asthma, & Immunology.

 More Information on Pediatric Food Allergy